 How are they gaming the system?

 Second-price auction has long been the default standard for RTB auctions, in it, every bidder is asked to submit the maximum amount of money that they’re willing to pay for an impression, the winner then pays the second-highest bid that was collected plus a minimum increment.
 What are the advantages?
-First, speed, unlike a real world auctions, there’s no time for bidders to outbid each other while the user waits for the ad to load, so the auction is set up for speed by design.
+First, speed, unlike a real world auction, there’s no time for bidders to outbid each other while the user waits for the ad to load, so the auction is set up for speed by design.
 Second, fairness, in terms of finding the optimal outcome for both the buyer and the seller.

 What a few SSPs have been doing is switching their auction logic to first-price, thereby snatching the bid from competing SSPs, albeit at a higher price.